J5ec/J5ec.github.io/_posts/2022-02-16-Hayyim_CTF_2022_AuViel_write-up.md

 However, the problem is that the heap layout changes slightly when running the program in the docker and xinetd.
 So, in order to find the correct offset, you need to run the program with xinetd using start.sh and then attach and debug to succeed the remote exploit at once.

 One of the many function pointers is located directly above the top chunk, so I decided to use it.
-Breakpoints were set at libclamav.so.9_base + 0x107efe and the distance between the current heap address and the function pointer was calculated.
+I set the breakpoint to `libclamav.so.9_base + 0x107efe` and I calculated the distance between the heap address and the function pointer.

 I wrote the following code.